NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 #### Tab completion

 Typing out full directory names can be time-consuming and error-prone.
 One way to avoid that is to use **tab completion**.
 The `tab` key is located on the left side of your keyboard, right above the `caps lock` key.
-When you start typing out the first few characters of a directory name, then hit the `tab` key, Shell will try to fill in the rest of the directory name.
+When you start typing out the first few characters of a directory name, then hit the `tab` key, bash will try to fill in the rest of the directory name.

 For example, first type `cd` to get back to your home directly, then type `cd uni`, followed by pressing the `tab` key: